bluejay-19/DropInDubai/README.md

   users and content
 - Built dynamic search and filter functionality across all categories using Fetch API and query parameters
-- Implemented favourites feature enabling users to save, view and remove preferred listings
+- Implemented favourites feature, enabling users to save and view and remove preferred listings
 - Built a booking management system — users can view past bookings, make new bookings and edit existing ones